- Off road parking

 Three bedrooms: 1 x king-size double with flat screen TV, 1 x twin, 1 x adult bunks.
 Bathroom with corner bath with shower attachment, basin and WC.
 Ground floor shower room with shower cubicle, basin and WC.
 Well-equipped fitted kitchen.
 Dining room.
 Sitting room with woodburning stove.
 Sun porch.
 Utility room.

 Oil central heating with woodburning stove in sitting room and additional portable heaters.
-Electric hob and oven, microwave, fridge/freezer, 2nd fridge, washing machine, tumble dryer, dishwasher, 2 x flat screen TVs with DVD players, stereo/CD player, WiFi, library of books and games.
+Electric hob and oven, microwave, fridge/freezer, 2nd fridge, washing machine, tumble dryer, dishwasher, 2 x flat screen TVs with DVD players, stereo/CD player, WiFi, selection of books and games.
 Oil and power inc. in rent.
 Logs for woodburning stove available to purchase locally.
 Bed linen and towels inc. in rent.
 Travel cot available.
 Off road parking for 3 cars.
 Lawned garden with furniture, BBQ and chiminea.
 Storage for bikes and sports equipment.
 Sorry, no pets and no smoking.
 Shop and pub 5 mins walk.

 - Last minute